Elizabeth Hurley, 55, Shows Off Her Long, Lean Legs As She Returns To Work On New Project

 The 55-year-old took to Instagram to share a picture of herself holding what appeared to be a script as she sat in a chair.
 As Hurley smiled at the camera, she leaned back into the chair and showed off her long and lean legs.
 The sun shined brightly through a window behind her, casting a glare on the camera that illuminated her smiling face.

-The snap was a bit hit with Hurley’s 1.7 million Instagram followers, earning some congratulations on her latest work and compliments on her seemingly ageless physique.
+The snap was a big hit with Hurley’s 1.7 million Instagram followers, earning some congratulations on her new role and compliments on her seemingly ageless physique.

 “Fantastic!!!
 And looking gorgeous,” one person wrote.